hansraj1999/certificate-module/README.md

 # certificate-module
-about: admin uploading certificates and users can verify that certificates online
+about: admin can generate certificates and users can verify that certificates online